Training Read time: 21 minutes

 Lingio offers a unique AI-first training platform to supercharge skills integration in frontline industries like hospitality.
 Here's how Lingio can make a difference:

 • Create custom courses quickly: Use Lingio’s AI Course Creator tool to develop customised hospitality courses rapidly.
-Managers and HR can upload existing training materials or select credible online sources, and the AI will generate interactive and engaging training material in a matter of minutes.
+Managers and HR can upload existing training materials or select credible sources, and the AI will generate interactive and engaging training material in a matter of minutes.
 The platform also allows for final review and customisation, balancing speed with control.

 • Incorporate gamification: Engage employees with gamification elements in training.
 Lingio uses gamification to make learning fun and engaging, encouraging continuous learning and better information retention.